voidryx/adventure-game/README.md

 # adventure-game
-#how to play the adventure game
+how to play the adventure game <br>
-#start windows powershell and put in this command: php C:\wamp64\www\adventure_game.php
+start windows powershell and put in this command: php C:\wamp64\www\adventure_game.php